katzwebservices/dsidxpress/readme.txt

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

 == Changelog ==

+= 2.0.31 =
+* WordPress v3.6 compatibility fixes
+* Added listing status as a filter option in the admin screen
+* Add checkbox options for default property types on the Filters screen
+* Prevent the coverage areas widget from breaking on the front-end if no options are set
+* Added missing description for the new status type filters

 = 2.0.30 =
 * Removed numeric check in listings widget for agent/office ids